Ceramic Dictionary

 Bowl is a round vessel with sides to hold liquid; it is always open and can be of any size.
 There are hundreds of shapes, always round but differing in size and used for different purposes.
 As the photos are not to scale, the diameter and height of each bowl is given.
 Many bowls such as a salad bowl, fruit bowl, soup bowl, pastry bowl are in everyday use.

-The following section shows bowls used to make “Cremat” which is the Catalan for burnt.
+The next section shows bowls used to make Cremat which is the Catalan for burnt.

 Click on the title to see more images

 The photos show two bowls for making a “Cremat” which is a very enjoyable Catalan custom and very useful when a party starts to get boring.
-They always have legs and are sold with cups and a deep serving ladle.
-The first photo shows cups without handles and with legs and the second two show the opposite, cups without legs with handles that can be hung round the edge of the bowl.
+The bowls always have legs and are sold with cups and a deep serving ladle.
+The second photo shows cups without handles and with legs and the third and fourth show the opposite, cups without legs with handles that can be hung round the edge of the bowl.

 How to make a “Cremat”